ujjwaljain01/Javascript/README.md

-This repo contains code of JS course by hitesh sir at chai aur code
+This repo contains code of JS course